Design PF

 In the projects, independent design approaches, form languages and solution strategies are developed and implemented with the help of the design tools learned.
 The tasks of the projects are always practice-oriented, cooperation with companies, institutions and / or other departments is desired.
 In the project work, the major design project of each semester, new product concepts are developed and implemented in design on the basis of intensive research and analysis.

-The course teaches all phases of the design process from planning to conception and design to realization.
-Interdisciplinary projects with other courses of study at the university (engineering, business administration and law) or with partners from industry train communication skills, interdisciplinary work and the ability to work in a team.
-Short projects with major design firms and special short projects round off the training.
+The course covers all phases of the design process from planning, conception and design through to realization.
+Interdisciplinary projects with other programs at the university (engineering, business administration and law) or with partners from industry train communication skills, interdisciplinary work and the ability to work in a team.
+Short projects with major design companies and special short projects round off the course.

-The internship semester in the 5th semester is an integral part of the program, it is supervised by the program and flanked with supporting teaching offers.
-During the practical semester, the student gains practice-oriented insights into later professional life.
-He/she works actively in companies on design-relevant tasks and documents the results.
-A stay abroad during the course of study is expressly encouraged, as it provides invaluable experience for the student and broadens his/her perspective and refines his/her design approach.
+The internship semester in the 5th semester is an integral part of the course, it is supervised by the course and flanked by supporting courses.
+During the practical semester, students gain practical insights into their future professional life.
+He/she works actively in companies on design-related tasks and documents the results.
+A stay abroad during the course is expressly encouraged, as this provides students with invaluable experience, broadens their perspective and refines their creative approach.

-Applicants need a good spatial and perspective understanding, drawing skills, an interest in materials, and above all, enthusiasm for intelligently designed products.
-Craftsmanship and prior knowledge of working with metals, plastics and wood are beneficial, but will also be taught during the internships.
+Applicants need a good spatial and perspective understanding, drawing skills, an interest in materials and materials, but above all enthusiasm for intelligently designed products.
+Skilled craftsmanship and previous knowledge of working with metals, plastics and wood are useful, but are also taught in the internships.